Rating:

 Opening An Account

-Cambridge Investment Research offers investors the ability to establish a brokerage account with a wide variety of investment options, including stocks, bonds, mutual funds – both load and no-load – exchange traded funds (ETFs), options, and certificates of deposit (CDs).
-The firm only allows the opening of an account through a registered representative of the firm called advisors.
-Majority of Cambridge advisors are well established in the securities business, and can prepare the short set of paperwork required to open an individual brokerage account.
-General information, including investment history, outside accounts held at other financial institutions, name, date of birth, and marital status are necessary to complete the account registration.
+Cambridge Investment Research gives investors the ability to establish a brokerage account with a wide variety of investment options, including stocks, bonds, mutual funds – both load and no-load – exchange traded funds (ETFs), options, and certificates of deposit (CDs).
+The firm generally opens accounts through a registered representative of the firm called an advisor.
+Many Cambridge advisors are well established in the securities business, and can prepare the short set of paperwork required to open an individual brokerage account.
+General information, including investment history, outside accounts held at other financial institutions, name, date of birth, and marital status, is necessary to complete the account registration.

 Online Access